 FIX Bad Module Info Error Game Crash

-Many gamers have recently got an error when they are playing games like PUBG, CS: GO or Fortnite.
-Their game crashes and an error message pops up telling them “bad_module_info has stopped working“.
-In many cases, the users get this crash error after they installed the Windows 10 Creators Update (1709).
+Many gamers have recently experienced an error while trying to play certain games, including PUBG, CS: GO and Fortnite.
+What usually happens is the game crashes and an error message pops up that says “bad_module_info has stopped working“.
+A lot of the time, this crash error happens after they install the Windows 10 Creators Update (1709).

 - Press the Windows logo key